An Application of Descriptive Set Theory to Complex Analysis: The Bounded Analytic Functions on the Disk

 \section{The Bounded Analytic Functions on the Disk}

 Recall that Liouville's Theorem informs us that the only bounded entire functions are the constants.
 So in this trivial case the bounded entire functions form a Polish ring.
 But what about the bounded analytic functions on other domains?
+The results of this section should be compared with the classic results of Kakutani (\cite{kakutani-1955a} and \cite{kakutani-1957a}).

 Let $B(\mathbb{D})$ be the abstract ring of bounded analytic functions on $\mathbb{D}$.
 Let $H^{\infty}$ be the ring $B(\mathbb{D})$ endowed with the topology of uniform convergence (the topology compatible with the sup norm metric) and identify each scalar $\lambda \in \complexes$ with the constant function taking value $\lambda$.
 In this section we assume that the abstract ring $B(\mathbb{D})$ is given a fixed Polish ring topology and we will show that this leads to a contradiction.